Pap smear

 The Center for Disease Control (CDC) states that “if you are diagnosed with an STD, know that all can be treated with medicine and some can be cured entirely.”

-At Piedmont Women’s Center, we test for and treat STI’s for both women and men.
+At Piedmont Women’s Center, we screen and treat STI’s for both women and men.